-Given the submitted application and the analysis of the criteria stated above, it would appear that granting a conditional use permit to allow 2107 Grant Lane to be operated as a short-term rental with a maximum of 8 transient guests and rental usage up to 210-nights annually would be appropriate.
-The property is located within a neighborhood that is predominantly owner-occupied consisting of 18 owner-occupied dwellings and 1 rental property of similar size and bedroom mixture.
+Given the submitted application and the analysis of the criteria stated above, it would appear that granting a conditional use permit to allow 3411 Goldenwood Drive to be operated as a short-term rental with a maximum of 8 transient guests and rental usage up to 210 nights annually would be appropriate provided that a condition addressing the required on-site/off-street parking be established.
+The property is located within a neighborhood that is predominantly owner-occupied consisting of 24 owner-occupied dwellings and 1 rental property of similar size and bedroom mixture.

-The dwelling unit has been listed as a STR since December 2024; however, according to the applicant has had 0 nights of occupancy.
+The dwelling unit has operated since 2023 as an STR.
 Approval of the CUP would grant "legal status" to this use and afford neighbors as well as the City additional regulatory tools to ensure compliance with the adopted standards governing STRs.
 Authorization of the CUP is not seen as being detrimental to adjacent properties and would fulfill several policies, strategies, and actions of the Columbia Imagined Comprehensive Plan.